Don’t Let Seasonal Depression Steal Your Sunshine

 However, another proven method to improve your mood is the addition of plants in your surrounding indoor environments.
 According to the Texas A&M University’s Department of Agriculture & Life Sciences, plants generate happiness.
 Having them around the home and office greatly improves people’s moods, which reduces the likelihood of depression.
 They help people feel secure and relaxed, while increasing levels of positive energy and one’s perceived happiness.[vi]

 Simply put, plants support a healthy body and a healthy mind.
 When battling SAD, it’s important to remember alternative remedies that can be easily incorporated into your daily life.
-The Aspect provides a beautiful and natural alternative to the obnoxious light boxes.
+Hanging grow lights like the Aspect provide a beautiful and natural alternative to the obnoxious light boxes.
 This is done not only through allowing the addition of any plant such as lavender or a peach tree, but through its supreme light quality developed specifically to imitate natural sun light.
 The Aspect boasts a 97 color rendering index compared to the sun’s 100.

 If you or a loved one suffers from SAD, consider the addition of fresh, vibrant plants and a home full of light and life with the Aspect, rather than facing a giant beaming box of light for a prescribed amount of time a day.